grnet/agora-sp/website/docs/eosc_integration.md

 ## Approve a Resource

-The Porfolio admin will review the Resource and approve it.
+The Portfolio admin will review the Resource and approve it.
 ![pending_initial_approval](assets/resource_status_approve.png)

 ## Reject a Resource

-The Porfolio admin has the option to reject a Resource petition.
+The Portfolio admin has the option to reject a Resource petition.
 ![pending_initial_approval](assets/resource_status_reject.png)